Sajan81/GursagarBookStore/GursagarBookStore/README.txt

 firstly i made a folder under models folder and made a file name as a CoverType.cs

-After that i creted two folder under repository folder name as a IcovertypeRepository and CoverTypeRepository
+After that i creted two folder under repository folder name as a IcovertypeRepository and CoverTypeRepository there after i did migration to add the covertype this is the command that i run    "add-migration AddCoverTypeToDB"

+there after in the .dataccess i run the command and it worked horrayyyyy so far so good